ga4gh/data-security/AAI/AAIConnectProfile.md

     2. Token Containers should be [signed](#broker-signing) in the same way that Brokers sign access tokens.

 3. Token Containers themselves are JWTs that contain Embedded Tokens.
-Token Containers use this format [User Info Format](#claims-sent-to-data-holder-by-a-broker-via-aaitoken) as a (TODO what format) signed JWT.
+Token Containers use this format [Format](#claims-sent-to-data-holder-by-a-broker-via-token-or-userinfo) as a (TODO what format) signed JWT.

     1. It is RECOMMENDED for Token Containers to conform to the <https://tools.ietf.org/html/rfc7515> (JWS) Specification.